 Most little dogs are yappers.
 A true barkless dog is a breed called a Basenji.
 The African bush dog.
 It is a small short haired dog with a curly tail.
 It think it is quite cute.
 You can look it up on line and get more details.
 I thought you should have a barkless choice also.

 I have a Maltese X. She is the best pet I have ever had.
 When she does bark, she is telling me something.
 So as you get to know your dog you will be able to read her/him.

 Dogbreedinfo.com is a great web-site to check out different types of dogs.
 You can look them up alphabeticlally or by type.
 Not all small dogs are yappers.
 I have a Boston Terrier.
 They tend to be quiet, only barking when someone comes to the door.
 He doesn't even bark when we go for walks and other dogs are barking their fool heads off!

 Basenji's are the only ones that don't "yap".
 I think I have a Basenji mix and she rarely speaks.

 For any breed, some dogs yap and some don't, it's specific to each dog.
 I've fostered a Chihuahua that barked all the time, and one that was silent.
 I would look up a local rescue, and go to an adoption event to actually meet a bunch of dogs (they usually have them at pet stores on weekends).
-That way you can see how the different dogs and puppies act, and you might find one you fall in love with!

 I am between a Pomeranian and Chihuahua?
 I really want a lap dog that really loves me and is loyal.
 Please help me!